pronamic/wp-pronamic-pay-with-mollie-for-gravity-forms/readme.txt

 - High quality support
 - Built by Pronamic

+= Recurring payments =
+Pronamic Pay with Mollie for Gravity Forms supports recurring payments.
+Set your custom schedule like, a week, month or year to receive automatic payments.
+If you want to sell subscriptions or receive recurring donations this could be the great solution for you.
+You can also set subscription renewal notification for the recurring payments, which will be send one week before the next payment.

 == Installation ==

 1. To install this plugin you can follow the WordPress documentation section "[Installing Plugins](https://wordpress.org/documentation/article/manage-plugins/#installing-plugins-1)".